Louis XIII: Death

 Louis XIII was unwell during the winter of 1642–1643.
 He managed a few hunting trips to Versailles, but by the middle of February was mostly bedridden.
 From contemporary descriptions, modern historians have surmised that he suffered from extrapulmonary tuberculosis.
 On 13 April his chief physician informed him that his illness would be fatal.
 He died in Paris on 14 May 1643, the 33rd anniversary of his father's death.
 According to his biographer A. Lloyd Moote, "his intestines were inflamed and ulcerated, making digestion virtually impossible; tuberculosis had spread to his lungs, accompanied by habitual cough.
 Either of these major ailments, or the accumulation of minor problems, may have killed him, not to mention physiological weaknesses that made him prone to disease or his doctors' remedies of enemas and bleedings, which continued right to his death."

 Composer and lute player

 Louis XIII shared his mother's love of the lute, developed in her childhood in Florence.
 One of his first toys was a lute and his personal doctor, Jean Héroard, reports him playing it for his mother in 1604, at the age of three.
-In 1635, Louis XIII composed the music, wrote the libretto and designed the costumes for the "Ballet de la Merlaison."
+In 1635, Louis XIII composed the music, wrote the libretto and designed the costumes for the "Ballet de la Merlaison".
 The king himself danced in two performances of the ballet the same year at Chantilly and Royaumont.

 Influence on men's fashion

 In the sphere of men's fashion, Louis helped introduce the wearing of wigs among men in 1624.
-This fashion spread in Europe and European-influenced countries in the 1660s and was a dominant style among men for about 140 years, until the change of dress in the 1790s affected by the French Revolution.
+This fashion spread in Europe and European-influenced countries in the 1660s and was a dominant style among men for about 140 years, until the change of dress in the 1790s which was affected by the French Revolution (1789–1799).